 The better your credit the lower interest rate you’re likely to get.
 Why?
-In a word – risk.
+In a word—risk.
 The higher your score the less risk you represent, the more willing a lender is to finance your mortgage.
 It is that simple.
 But getting and maintaining a good credit score isn’t always so easy.
-If your afraid your score will land you a loan with higher interest rate, here are things you can do improve your score.
+If you’re afraid your score will land you a loan with higher interest rate, here are things you can do improve your score.

-Get a copy of your credit report and review it thoroughly.
-Any errors, such outstanding balances that have been paid should be removed from the report – the credit bureau is obligated to make corrections within 30 days of your request.
+First things first – Get a copy of your credit report and review it thoroughly.
+Any errors, such as outstanding balances that have been paid should be removed from the report – the credit bureau is obligated to make corrections within 30 days of your request.

-If there are items on your credit report that are less than two years old, send in your payment and note on the back of the check as follows:“By accepting this check you affirm that this transaction is complete and that this charge will be deleted from my credit record.”
+Credit card dos and don’ts – If there are items on your credit report that are less than two years old, send in your payment and note on the back of the check as follows: “By accepting this check you affirm that this transaction is complete and that this charge will be deleted from my credit record.”
 The cancelled check serves as proof that this item should be promptly removed from your credit report if it interferes with the closing of your loan.

 - Don’t close existing credit card accounts that you don’t use.
 These accounts make up your credit history.
 You want to keep all credit card balances as close to zero as possible.

 - If possible, spread your debt over multiple cards.
 Always keep the amount owed below 30% of the available credit limit.
 Consider requesting an increase to your credit line to improve the ratio of debt to available credit.

 - For those married couples that have separate credit card accounts, debt may be transferred from one spouse to another to clear up credit issues.
 The spouse with clean credit can then be designated as the sole borrower on the loan, while ownership of the home can still be in both names.